COVID-19 pandemic in Belgium: Containment measures

 On 29 January, Belgium issued a travel notice advising against non-essential flights to China, Hong Kong excluded, with some travel companies cancelling all flights to China.

-On 1 March, as a second case of coronavirus was confirmed in Belgium, phase 2 of the health risk containment strategy was activated.
+On 1 March, as a second case of coronavirus was confirmed in Belgium, the country entered into phase 2 of its response, with official measures focusing on preventing the virus from spreading within Belgium.
 The mayor of Sint-Lambrechts-Woluwe, Olivier Maingain, was one of the only mayors to take measures to prevent the spreading of the new coronavirus by restricting access to schools, sports facilities and public places for persons returning from areas at risk and only a few schools, such as the International School Ghent, quarantined pupils returning from infected areas, such as Northern Italy.

 On 10 March, the government advised citizens to cancel any indoor scheduled events to be attended by more than 1,000 people for the month of March.
 Prime Minister Wilmès stressed this was not an interdiction but rather a recommendation.
 Schools remained open but are advised to cancel both trips abroad and multi-day excursions in general.
 Companies were advised to have their personnel work from home as much as possible and allow flexible working times to allow a better spread of public transport use throughout the day.
 The authorities called this reinforced phase 2.